Assignment: Earth Sustainability Framework

 Assignment: Earth is structured to guide the university’s actions while remaining flexible enough to adapt to emerging sustainability solutions.
 It is informed by sustainability definitions that incorporate both universally-recognizable concepts and USC-specific features.

 The definitions inform a Vision for sustainability at USC.
-Five domains support that vision: Education, Research, Equity and Inclusion, Operations and Engagement.
+Five domains support that vision: Education, Research, Inclusion, Operations and Engagement.
 A set of Aspirations guide efforts within each of the five domains, and SMART Goals have been established for fulfilling the aspirations while ensuring accountability, progress reporting and transparency.

 Assignment: Earth’s Vision, Aspirations and Goals will remain consistent through the 2028 time horizon; its flexibility lies in its Initiatives.
 These Initiatives include various changes to policies, procedures and behaviors; development of targeted-programs; investment in physical and organizational infrastructure, etc. The initiatives will remain flexible and fluid.
 Many will be fully implemented, but over time, others may not be feasible and, importantly, new ones will arise as technology, society and opportunities continue to evolve.